Lee Majors: 1990s–present

 In 1990, he starred in the film Keaton's Cop, and had recurring roles in Tour of Duty and the short-lived 1992 series, Raven.
 He also had supporting roles in the films Trojan War (1997), Out Cold (2001), Big Fat Liar (2002), and The Brothers Solomon (2007).
 He voiced the character of "Big" Mitch Baker in the 2002 video game Grand Theft Auto: Vice City.
 He played Jaret Reddick's disconnected father in Bowling For Soup's 2007 video, "When We Die".
 That same year, he played Grandpa Max in Ben 10: Race Against Time, and voiced a character on the APTN animated children's program Wapos Bay: The Series that was named "Steve from Austin".
-He also played a minor role in Stephen King's The Mist.

 Majors played Coach Ross on the CW Network television series The Game, which ran from October 1, 2006, to May 20, 2009.

-Majors appeared in the role of God in "Jim Almighty" a 2007 episode of According to Jim.
+Majors appeared in the role of God in "Jim Almighty", a 2008 episode of According to Jim.
 He later returned to the role in that show's 2009 series finale, "Heaven Opposed to Hell".
 Also in 2008, Majors played a member of the Minutemen (dedicated to preventing illegal border crossings) in season four of the Showtime series Weeds, where he recruits Kevin Nealon's character.
 Majors reprised his role (voice only) as Col. Steve Austin in the "Bionic Woman" segment of the Robot Chicken season four episode "Love, Maurice" (2009).

 In March 2010, Majors played the crusty sailing instructor in the Community episode "Beginner Pottery".
 In April 2010, he appeared as the mentor of the series lead in "Christopher Chance", the 12th episode of Human Target.
 Later that year, he provided the voice of General Abernathy in G.I.
 Joe: Renegades.
 He later reprised the role in a 2011 episode.
 In 2011, he appeared as "Rockwell" in Jerusalem Countdown.
 From 2011 to 2014 he appeared in three episodes of the Fox comedy Raising Hope, as Burt's father, Ralph.
 On February 1, 2013, it was announced that Majors would appear in a two-episode guest spot in season two of TNT's Dallas as Ken Richards, an old flame of Sue Ellen's.
 In 2015, he appeared as J.D. in the faith-based drama Do You Believe? and the hip-hop dance-themed series Avengers of eXtreme Illusions.
 Majors appeared in the second and third seasons of Ash vs Evil Dead as Brock Williams, the father of Ash Williams (Bruce Campbell).
 In late 2018, Majors voiced an animated Six Million Dollar Man action figure in an advertisement for Honda's "Happy Honda Days" sale event.
 In 2019, Majors voiced Jeff Tracy in Thunderbirds Are Go.
+In 2024, Majors reunited with Heather Thomas, his co-star from The Fall Guy TV series, for cameo appearances in the movie version of The Fall Guy, in which Ryan Gosling played Majors' TV series character Colt Seavers.